starship-s/job-listing-hunter/README.md

 Currently supports Indeed.com and Glassdoor.com

-Support for more job listing sites is incoming.
+Support for more job listing sites is possibly incoming.